Softnet-Free/.github/profile/README.md

 1. [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/) / This guide explains how to use **Softnet MS** for managing devices and clients utilizing the Softnet platform.
 It is designed for both developers and users.

 2. Resources for embedded Java application development:
-    * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / This is a Softnet endpoint library written in Java SE 1.7.
+    * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / The Softnet endpoint library written in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions;
     * [Softnet Programming Model in Java](https://softnet-free.github.io/softnet-java/) / This guide explains the process of developing applications using **Softnet Endpoint Library (Java)**;
-    * [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is an ASN.1 codec written in Java.
+    * [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / The ASN.1 codec written in Java.
 Softnet uses it to encode/decode messages in the ASN.1 DER format for transmission over a network.
 This tool can also be used to encode/decode application data for transmission over a network, although you can use any other format, such as JSON;
     * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide explains how to use **Softnet ASN.1 Codec (Java)** in the application development;
 3. Resources for deploying Softnet servers on the Microsoft Windows platform:
     * The administrator guide for deploying and managing the Softnet servers is **coming soon**;